treivax/tsd/examples/beta_chains/README.md

 # Beta Chains Examples

+> **⚠️ WARNING: DEPRECATED EXAMPLES**
+> These examples use an outdated API and are currently non-functional.
+> They need to be updated to use the current `ChainPerformanceConfig` and TSD constraint file format.
+> For working examples, see the test files in `rete/*_test.go`.

 This directory contains **executable Go examples** demonstrating the Beta Sharing feature (JoinNode sharing) in TSD's RETE engine.

 ## Table of Contents